 Although it's technically a fruit (a berry, to be exact), the aubergine is used as a vegetable.
-It's native to South-East Asia, but is grown all over the world, and there are many different varieties, including the bulbous, glossy, deep purple zepplin-like types common to Mediterrean cuisine; the small, tubular Asian types; the small, plump and ivory examples (hence 'eggplant', its name in the United States and Australia); or the scarcely-bigger-than-a-pea varieties grown in Thailand.
-All varieties share the same bland, mildly smokey flavour and flesh that's spongey when raw but soft when cooked.
+It's native to Southeast Asia, but is grown all over the world, and there are many different varieties, including the bulbous, glossy, deep purple zepplin-like types common to Mediterranean cuisine; the small, tubular Asian types; the little, plump, ivory examples (hence ‘eggplant’, its name in the United States and Australia); or the scarcely-bigger-than-a-pea varieties grown in Thailand.
+All varieties share the same bland, mildly smoky flavour and flesh that's spongy when raw but soft when cooked.

 Choose the best

 Firm, smooth, glossy examples, with bright green stalks.
 A fresh aubergine should feel fairly heavy.